+We’ll show you, how to install MariaDB on Ubuntu 16.04.
 MariaDB is a community-developed fork of MySQL.
 It is a free and open source, very fast, stable and scalable database server, which makes it one of the most used database servers in the world.
 It is an improved, drop-in replacement for popular MySQL Database Server.
 In this tutorial, we will show you how to install MariaDB on Ubuntu 16.04.
-Installing MariaDB on Ubuntu 16.04 is an easy task, and if you carefully follow the steps of this tutorial, you should have it installed on your system in less than 10 minutes.
+Installing MariaDB on Ubuntu 16.04 is an easy task, and if you carefully follow the steps of this tutorial, you should have MariaDB installed on your Ubuntu 16.04 server in less than 10 minutes.
 Let’s get started.

 1. Connect to your server